 We and our partners are working together to ensure that rural America continues to be a great place to live, work and raise a family.

-On behalf of Acting Administrator Rich Davis, we welcome you to browse through this site for information about programs and services to help you and your community.
+On behalf of Administrator Joel C. Baxley, we welcome you to browse through this site for information about programs and services to help you and your community.
 Thank you for visiting.

 USDA’s Single Family Housing Programs provide direct loans or loan guarantees to help low- and moderate-income rural Americans buy safe, affordable housing in rural areas.
 USDA also offers loans and grants to help rural residents make health and safety repairs to homes.